The Abt Schaeffler Audi Sport team has been a regular front-runner in Formula E since winning the inaugural race back in Beijing 2014.

 TECHEETAH is a new team created for season three of the FIA Formula E Championship, taking over the entry previously held by Team Aguri.

-The Chinese-based team has employed the fast and experienced Jean-Eric Vergne and Esteban Gutierrez for its first entry into the world of motorsport.
+The Chinese-based team has employed the fast and experienced Jean-Eric Vergne and Stephane Sarrazin for its first entry into the world of motorsport.
 Chinese racer Ma Qing Hua and ex-F1 racer Esteban Gutierrez also drove for the team during the season.

-It has purchased a customer supply of powertrains from defending champions Renault e.dams and scored its first Formula E points in Morocco, while Vergne capped an impressive debut season by securing TECHEETAH's first win in Montreal.
+For its maiden season it purchased a customer supply of powertrains from defending champions Renault e.dams and scored its first Formula E points in Morocco, while Vergne capped an impressive debut season by securing TECHEETAH's first win in Montreal.

 As well as racing in the FIA Formula E Championship, Venturi is also an electric land-speed record-breaking constructor.